-"It is also to be understood," says pseudo-Agrippa, "that those who are proposing to raise up the souls of any deceased persons must do so in places with which it is known that they were familiar, in which some special alliance between soul and body may be supposed, or some species of attracting affection, still leading the soul to such places

-. . .
-Therefore the places most suited for the purpose are churchyards, and, better still, those which have been the scene of the execution of criminal judgments," in plain words, the immediate neighbourhood of a gibbet.
-A battle-field or other place of public slaughter is still more favourable, but best of all is the scene of a murder before the removal of the carcase.
+those who are proposing to raise up the souls of any deceased persons must do so in places with which it is known that they were familiar, in which some special alliance between soul and body may be assumed, or some species of attracting affection, still leading the soul to such places. . . .
+Therefore the localities most suited for the purpose are churchyards, and, better still, those which have been the scene of the execution of criminal judgments "-in plain words, the immediate neighbourhood of a gibbet.
+A battlefield or other place of public slaughter is still more favourable, but best of all is the scene of a murder before the removal of the carcase.

-The ritual of Necromantic Evocation is indicated but not given by the authority just cited; we must seek it in Ebenezer Sibley and in the supplementary portions of the "Grand Grimoire" and the "Red Dragon."
+The ritual of Necromantic Evocation is indicated but not given by the authority just cited; we must seek it in Ebenezer Sibley and in the supplementary portions of the Grand Grimoire and the Red Dragon.
 The astrologer Sibley does not give account of his sources, but they were evidently not in printed books.
 The Sloane MS. numbered 3884 in the Library of the British Museum would appear to have been one.
-It is, in any case, not an invented process; it develops the principles laid down in pseudo-Agrippa, and is quite in harmony with the baleful genius of Black Magic.
+It is, in any case, not an invented process; it develops the principles laid down in pseudo-Agrippa and is quite in harmony with the baleful genius of Black Magic.
 It is here given verbatim.

 But if, instead of infernal or familiar spirits, the ghost or apparition of a departed person is to be exorcised, the Magician, with his assistant, must repair to the churchyard or tomb where the deceased was buried, exactly at midnight, as the ceremony can only be performed in the night between the hours of twelve and one.
 The grave is first to be opened, or an aperture made by which access may be had to the naked body.
-The magician having described the circle, and holding a magic wand in his right hand, while his companion or assistant beareth a consecrated torch, he turns himself to all the four winds, and, touching the dead body three times with the magical wand, repeats as follows:-By the virtue of the Holy Resurrection, and the torments of the damned, I conjure and exorcise thee, Spirit of N. deceased, to answer my liege demands, being obedient unto these sacred ceremonies, on pain of everlasting torment and distress...
-Berald, Beroald, Balbin, Gab, Gabor, Agaba.
+The magician having described the circle, and holding a magic wand in his right hand, while his companion or assistant beareth a consecrated torch, he turns himself to all the four winds, and, touching the dead body three times with the magical wand, repeats as follows:-By the virtue of the Holy Resurrection, and the torments of the damned, I conjure and exorcise thee, Spirit of N. deceased, to answer my liege demands, being obedient unto these sacred ceremonies, on pain of everlasting torment and distress. . . .
+BERALD, BEROALD, BALBIN, GAB, GABOR, AGABA.
 Arise, arise, I charge and command thee.